 The yacht takes six guests in three staterooms, which are configured with a king-size bed, a queen-size bed, and a double-size bed.
 I haven't been aboard myself, but the layout sounds ideal for three couples who might want to split the weekly base rate of $17,500 (it would work out to a little less than $3,000 per person before expenses such as food and fuel).

 Any reputable charter broker can give you more information about Two Honeys and possible itineraries along the Intracoastal Waterway.

 Recent blog posts

-- Save 10 Percent on Turkey Yacht Charter
+- Save 30 Percent on East Mediterranean Yacht Charter